 The success rate of lumbar decompression for spinal stenosis, with improvement in leg pain, varies from 80 – 90%.
 It will not improve back pain and the operation is therefore not recommended for back pain alone.
 Most patients experience relief of symptoms within a few days after the operation.
 Over time, patients are able to walk much greater distances and in a more upright position without experiencing leg pain and numbness.

 What is the recovery time?

-Patients are usually able to get out of bed for a short walk within 6 – 12 hours of the operation and are ready to go home 1 to 2 days after the operation.
-Most patients are able to return to normal non-strenuous activities within 2- 3 weeks and drive within 7 – 10 days.
-Patients with desk-based or non-physical jobs can usually return to work within 2 to 3 weeks.
+Patients are usually able to get out of bed for a short walk within six to 12 hours of the operation and are ready to go home 1 to 2 days after the operation.
+Most patients are able to return to normal non-strenuous activities within 2- 3 weeks and drive within seven to ten days.
+Patients with desk-based or non-physical jobs can usually return to work within two to three weeks.
 A longer period off work is usually necessary if the occupation involves heavy physical work.